azoth-lang/azoth.language.design/primitive-types.md

 fundamentally want to discourage.

 For those reasons, various longer syntaxes were considered.
-Eventually, the idea of using the hash sign for all composite type constructors was hit upon.
+Eventually, the idea of using the hash sign for all composite type initializers was hit upon.
 This grew on me as a good syntax for tuples.
 So `#(1, 2)` became the syntax with `#()` as an empty tuple.
 But note, I think actually other types could use this composite constructor if it made sense.
 For example, maybe math vectors should.